 Tel: 012 473 0339

-The purpose of the Chief Directorate is to provide strategic management services to the organisation in accordance with the Public Finance Management Act (PFMA), 1999 (Act 1 of 1999) and other relevant legislation as follows:
+The purpose of the Chief Directorate is to provide strategic management services to the organisation in accordance with the Constitution, the Public Finance Management Act (PFMA), 1999 (Act 1 of 1999), prescripts of the Departments of National Treasury and Planning, Monitoring and Evaluation and other relevant legislation as follows:

 - risk management, including fraud prevention and business continuity management;